Busting the Breast Augmentation Myths – The Truth

 17. MYTH – Placement of implant over the muscle is the best choice for breast implants

 It is a myth that only one specific type of implant placement technique should be used.
-Under the muscle (sub muscular) or over the muscle (Sub glandular), both are appropriate techniques for placement and which one is chosen depends on several other factors.
-Please consult a plastic surgeon that can offer both alternatives.
-Many underqualified doctors or so-called ‘cosmetic surgeons’ only offer the simpler over the muscle or glandular placement because that is all they know..
+Under the muscle (sub-muscular) or over the muscle (sub-glandular) are both appropriate techniques for placement.
+However, the choice of implant placement depends on several factors, including your anatomy, the type of implant, and your desired outcome.

 18. MYTH – You will need draining tubes in your breasts after the surgery